awickert/bucket-tip-rain-rate/README.md

 ### Code History

 This code was originally written on July 30th, 2011, in Boulder, CO, to help process rain gauge data from West Bijou Creek on the Colorado High Plins.
-As of 14 Feburary 2016, it still exists in its original or near-original form.
+As of 14 Feburary 2016, it existed in its near-original form.
+It was significantly revised to work with multiple raw rain gauge file outputs and with added documentation in July 2017.
+Some documentation was added in September 2017.